nsubrahm/parl/microservice.md

 Even system accesses should also be similarly enumerated.
 For example, this system may post daily data in batch to another - external or internal - system.
 Or, an external system may invoke a REST API of this system for look-up, updates, etc.

 These entities - human or system - is referred to in this article as **Persona** and is a key list that should be extracted from the System Context diagram.

+> As the organization matures in its journey of transformation, it is indeed possible, that a microservice designated in the PARL table may itself become an Entity.

 #### Action